David Kirkwood (pentathlete)

-David Arthur Kirkwood (September 20, 1935 – January 2012) was an American pentathlete and actor.
+David Arthur Kirkwood (September 20, 1935 – January 8, 2012) was an African American pentathlete and actor.
 He competed at the 1964 Summer Olympics winning a silver medal in the team event.

 Kirkwood was born in Jackson, Mississippi but moved with his family to Los Angeles, California as a child.
 He attended Susan Miller Dorsey High School.
 After graduating from Dorsey in 1952, Kirkwood attended George Pepperdine College where he studied teaching and graduated in 1956.

 Olympic experience

 Kirkwood enlisted in the Air Force in 1958.
 The following year, Kirkwood learned of the modern pentathlon and determined to give it a try.
 He expressed an interest with the Army and was given a tryout at the U.S. Modern Pentathlon Training Center at Fort Sam Houston in San Antonio, Texas where the bulk of the U.S. pentathletes were training for the 1960 Summer Olympics.
 While he wasn't able to make that 1960 team he did attend the games in Rome as a spectator.
 Kirkwood showed enough promise that the Army allowed him to be permanently assigned to Fort Sam Houston to train for the next Olympics.

 Over the next four years, Kirkwood devoted himself to a daily training regimen alongside the other pentathlon hopefuls.
 He made the three man U.S. team for the 1964 Games, which won a silver medal in the team competition.
 Kirkwood placed ninth among the individual competitors.